 Number one on the list of most in-demand visual effects jobs is compositing.
 Compositors seamlessly integrate digital assets with live-action footage to bring together the final shots of a film or game.

 Often when people think of VFX, they think ‘animator’ or ‘modeler’, but compositors are required for every single project–even when modelers and animators are not.

 "Compositors play a varied role in VFX," Magdalena explains.
-"From seamlessly integrating huge VFX shots with CG characters, FX and environments to working on invisible VFX which are barely noticeable.
-Invisible VFX could be adding steam, debris, rain or smoke, painting out stray hairs or an unwelcome blemish on an actor, or removing evidence of modernization from plate photography on a period film or tv show.
+"From seamlessly integrating huge VFX shots with CG characters, FX, and environments to working on invisible VFX which are barely noticeable.
+Invisible VFX could be adding steam, debris, rain, or smoke, painting out stray hairs or an unwelcome blemish on an actor, or removing the evidence of modernization from plate photography on a period film or tv show.
 They can stitch plates together for "seamless" long shots or when different takes are required to be used in the same shot."

 "Crowd work is another area where they come into their own.
 If there isn't the budget or inclination to use crowd software you'll find compositors duplicating crowds for stadiums, train stations, public demonstrations, or mass events.
 And let's not forget sim travel, replacing backgrounds, windows, and reflections on a moving vehicle.
 There is so much that is not practical to shoot on location that compositing becomes a natural, versatile, and welcomed extension of the traditional live-action shoot."